mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Extensions

-Please do not ask for an extension.
+You are hereby granted 2 free extensions for work submitted up to 1 week past the due date.

 --

-You are hereby granted 2 free extensions for work submitted up to 1 week past the due date.
+Email/notify me when you want to use them.

 ---